Azure/cortana-intelligence-shipping-and-distribution-forecasting/README.md

 ## Description

-The Demand Forecasting for Shipping and Distribution Solution uses historical demand data to forecast demand in future periods across varios customers, products and destinations.
+The Demand Forecasting for Shipping and Distribution Solution uses historical demand data to forecast demand in future periods across various customers, products and destinations.
 For instance, a shipping or delivery company wants to predict the quantities of the different products its customers want delivered at different locations at future times.
 Similarly a vendor or insurer wants to know the number of products that will be returned due to failures over the course of a year.
 A company can use these forecasts as input to an allocation tool that optimizes operations, such as delivery vehicles routing, or to plan capacity in the longer term.

 Characteristic of all of these forecasting cases are: